Architecture

 Authorization

-The package provides several authorization methods: disabled, based on configuration and OAuth2.
+The package provides several authorization methods: disabled, based on configuration, PAM and OAuth2.

 Disabled (default) authorization provider just allows everything for everyone and does not have any specific configuration (it uses some default configuration parameters though).
 It also provides generic interface for derived classes.